 TGax editor: change as follows:

-If dot11HECCAIndicationMode(#20501) is equal to 0 (singleelement), the PHY shall issue a PHY-CCA.indication(BUSY, {secondary}) primitive if the conditions for issuing PHY-CCA.indication(BUSY, {primary}) primitive are not present and one of the following conditions are present in an otherwise idle 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz operating channel width:
+The PHY shall issue a PHY-CCA.indication primitive with the STATUS parameter set to BUSY and with the channel-list parameter with the channel-list parameter set to {secondary}if the conditions for issuing a PHY-CCA.indication primitive with the STATUS parameter BUSY as defined in 27.3.19.6.3 (CCA sensitivity for the primary 20 MHz channel) are not present and one of the following conditions is present in an otherwise idle 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz operating channel width:

-Any signal within the secondary 20 MHz channel at or above a threshold of –62 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary40}), PHY-CCA.indication(BUSY, {secondary80}), or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+Any signal within the secondary 20 MHz channel at or above a threshold of –62 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s)

-A 20 MHz NON_HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 20 MHz channel at or above max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).
+A 20 MHz NON_HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 20 MHz channel at or above a threshold of max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).

+Following the indication and while the threshold continues to be exceeded, the receiver shall not issue a PHY-CCA.indication primitive with the STATUS parameter set to IDLE, or with the STATUS parameter set to BUSY and the channel-list parameter set to {secondary40} or {secondary80}.

-If dot11HECCAIndicationMode(#20501) is equal to 0 (singleelement), the PHY shall issue a PHY-CCA.indication(BUSY, {secondary40}) primitive if the conditions for issuing a PHY-CCA.indication(BUSY, {primary}) and PHY-CCA.indication(BUSY, {secondary}) primitive are not present and one of the following conditions are present in an otherwise idle 80 MHz, 160 MHz, or 80+80 MHz operating channel width:
+The PHY shall issue a PHY-CCA.indication primitive with the STATUS parameter set to BUSY and the channel-list parameter set to {secondary40} if the conditions for issuing a PHY-CCA.indication with the STATUS parameter set to BUSY as defined in 27.3.19.6.3 (CCA sensitivity for the primary 20 MHz channel) and above are not present and one of the following conditions is present in an otherwise idle 80 MHz, 160 MHz, or 80+80 MHz operating channel width:

-Any signal within the secondary 40 MHz channel at or above a threshold of –59 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary80}) primitive or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+Any signal within the secondary 40 MHz channel at or above a threshold of –59 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s)

-A 40 MHz non-HT duplicate, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PDlevel + 3 dB) with >90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).
+A 40 MHz non-HT duplicate, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 40 MHz channel at or above a threshold of max(–72 dBm, OBSS_PDlevel + 3 dB) with >90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).

-A 20 MHz non-HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime.
+A 20 MHz non-HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above a threshold of max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime.

+Following the indication and while the threshold continues to be exceeded, the receiver shall not issue a PHY-CCA.indication primitive with the STATUS parameter set to IDLE, or with the STATUS parameter set to BUSY and the channel-list parameter set to {secondary80}.

-If dot11HECCAIndicationMode(#20501) is equal to 0 (singleelement), the PHY shall issue a PHY-CCA.indication(BUSY, {secondary80}) primitive if the conditions for PHY-CCA.indication(BUSY, {primary}), PHY-CCA.indication(BUSY, {secondary}), and PHY-CCA.indication(BUSY, {secondary40}) primitive are not present and one of the following conditions are present in an otherwise idle 160 MHz or 80+80 MHz operating channel width:
+The PHY shall issue a PHY-CCA.indication primitive with the STATUS parameter set to BUSY and the channel-list parameter set to {secondary80} if the conditions for issuing a PHY-CCA.indication primitive with STATUS parameter set BUSY as defined 27.3.19.6.3 (CCA sensitivity for the primary 20 MHz channel) and above are not present and one of the following conditions is present in an otherwise idle 160 MHz or 80+80 MHz operating channel width:

 Any signal within the secondary 80 MHz channel at or above –56 dBm.